siriusctrl/UniPublic/CS/week1.md

     - WIFI
   - link dependent
 - <u>Physical layer</u>
   - in charge of transform the byte stream into electrical signal and pulse depends on the media.
-- <u>application layer and  transport layer</u> are end-to-end, which means they don’t care about how the information has delivered.
+- <u>application layer and  transport layer</u> are end-to-end
+  - which means they don’t care about how the information has delivered.
 They only focus on the source and destination.
 - <u>network layer</u> is a **mix** of end-to-end and point-to-point.
   - From the IP address perspective, it is from one IP to another, thus, it is an end-to-end.
   - From routing perspective, it has to decide transfer from which route to which node, thus, it is point-to-point.
-- <u>Link and Physical</u> are point to point, since they are link dependent.
+- <u>Link layer and Physical layer</u> are point to point
+  - since they are link dependent.
 For example, using WIFI will use the different protocol comparing with using Ethernet.

 ### OSI Model